hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFrameworkCore8.Tests/GeneratedDocumentation/DetailedListOfSupportedCommandsWithSQL.md

 Detail With Sql of supported commands
 ============
-## Documentation produced for DelegateDecompiler, version 0.33.0.0 on Thursday, 02 May 2024 21:08
+## Documentation produced for DelegateDecompiler, version 0.34.0.0 on Sunday, 05 May 2024 22:25

 This file documents what linq commands **DelegateDecompiler** supports when working with [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) (EF).